CMSC-23500-Winter2023/rust-primer/module_1/README.md

 We have had some mixed success with using VSCode for debugging Rust (although it is a great Rust IDE with the right extensions).
-Using the extensions Rust and CodeLLDB on Ubuntu has gotten debugging working on a set up.
+Using the extensions `rust-analyzer` and CodeLLDB on Ubuntu has gotten debugging working on a set up.
 We included the launch.json for running tests in a package.

 ### Alternative ways of debugging programs